frdayboy/FilloutBot/SETUP.md

    "TOKEN" : "abcdefghijklmnop
  }

+Last thing: If you'd like for a specific user to be able to kill the bot with '!kill', go to the 'extend.py' file and paste the name and number between the quotes!

  Now, you're ready to run the script!
  If you're having trouble with running it, Google's your best friend!